amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 So my choice for retro gaming is to use original hardware, with modification where that improves the quality of life of the system.
-I currently have 8 consoles plugged in to my TV setup; the complete collection of both 6th generation (Dreamcast, PlayStation 2, Xbox, GameCube), 7th generation (Xbox 360, Wii, PlayStation 3) and a Switch.
+I currently have 8 consoles plugged into my TV setup; the complete collection of both 6th generation (Dreamcast, PlayStation 2, Xbox, GameCube), 7th generation (Xbox 360, Wii, PlayStation 3) and a Switch.
 I would like to have a Nintendo 64 in this mix too, but I am running out of space as it is, and as a 'toploader' it can't be